emanatiya87/Login-RegisterSystemJS/README.md

 - User login authentication using stored data in localStorage
 - Password strength enforcement using regex patterns
 - Responsive design with Bootstrap 5
-- Eroor handling with Modal popup for success/error messages
+- Error handling with Modal popup for success/error messages

 ## Demo